Table of Contents:

 - Hanging clips (approx. 10 per panel, 20 per window)

 - Electric drill and electric screw driver will make things much easier

 5 Easy Steps to Make No-Sew Drop Cloth Curtains

 Ok, so you’ve gathered all of your materials and tools and you’re ready to start.
-I hope you have a good movie or TV series you can watch because you are going to spend most of your time with this first step.
+We hope you have a good movie or TV series you can watch because you are going to spend most of your time with this first step.

 Step 1.
 Iron or steam your drop cloth curtain panels.